soundphilosopher/gvm/readme.md

 ## 📄 License

-This project is licensed under UNLICENSED - see the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments